CDN

 - The client asks the DNS server: “Where is

-response should be, so it makes this request to our server:GET ourapp.herokudns.com/foo
+1.2.3.4CDN server doesn’t know what the/fooresponse should be, so it makes this request to our server:GET ourapp.herokudns.com/foo. - The

 After the CDN caches it, during the next minute, here is what happens when other users make the same request: